Mediators press on with peace plan as Ukraine tensions soar

 TWO PAGES, UNDER WRAPS

-The two-page Swiss plan said "all acts of violence must be promptly investigated and prosecuted accordingly" and that the OSCE would support such measures with a hotline and an expert team that could be operational by May 15.
+The two-page proposal said "all acts of violence must be promptly investigated and prosecuted accordingly" and that the OSCE would support such measures with a hotline and an expert team that could be operational by May 15.

 However, amnesty would be granted to "protesters and those who have left buildings and other public places and surrendered weapons, with the exception of those found guilty of capital crimes".